Pet allergy signs and symptoms caused by inflammation of nasal passages include:

 - Trouble sleeping caused by shortness of breath, coughing or wheezing

 Some people with pet allergy may also experience skin symptoms, a pattern known as allergic dermatitis.
 This type of dermatitis is an immune system reaction that causes skin inflammation.
 Direct contact with an allergy-causing pet may trigger allergic dermatitis, causing signs and symptoms, such as:

 When to see a doctor

 Some signs and symptoms of pet allergy, such as a runny nose or sneezing, are similar to those of the common cold.
 Sometimes it's difficult to know whether you have a cold or an allergy.
-If symptoms persist for more than one week, you might have an allergy.
+If symptoms persist for more than two weeks, you might have an allergy.

-If your signs and symptoms are severe — such as severe nasal congestion, difficulty sleeping or wheezing — call your doctor.
+If your signs and symptoms are severe — with nasal passages feeling completely blocked and difficulty sleeping or wheezing — call your doctor.
 Seek emergency care if wheezing or shortness of breath rapidly worsens or if you are short of breath with minimal activity.

 Allergies occur when your immune system reacts to a foreign substance such as pollen, mold or pet dander.